lukascivil/trabalhoIASistemaEspecialista/README.md

 # Sistema Especialista
-What is my desease ?
+What is my disease ?
 Qual a minha doença ?

 Dependence / Dependencia
 --------------------------------